lawrennd/old_talks/_simulation/includes/game-of-life.md

 \include{_simulation/includes/life-rules.md}
 \include{_simulation/includes/life-glider-loafer-conway.md}

 \notes{Once these patterns are discovered, they are combined (or engineered) to create new Life patterns that do some remarkable things.
-For example there's a life pattern that runs a Turing machine, or more remarkably there's a Life pattern that runs Life itself.}
+For example, there's a life pattern that runs a Turing machine, or more remarkably there's a Life pattern that runs Life itself.}

 \newslide{}